-Special Report: Human Trafficking
+Special Reports: Human Trafficking

 "People on Blue Hill Avenue buy sex.
 But instead of arresting the women, you need to arrest those johns driving up and down the street.
 That's what irks me.
 So you arrest women but you do nothing to the guys that's buying the sex."